jpbream/Operating-System/README.md

 ### Tools
 - A program called [Rufus](https://rufus.ie/en_US/) for downloading the iso to a flashdrive

+### Debugging
+- The `debug.sh` script can be used to locate the address of faulting instructions. `bash debug.sh` will generate a dissasembly of the entire binary. `bash debug.sh find 0xstart 0xend` will dissassemble print all lines between the addresses `start` and `end`

 ### Laptop
 - Set the `ENV` argument to `LAPTOP`.